 This unique approach to musical learning makes music vivid for everyone, from young beginners though adult professionals.
 When experiencing a Dalcroze class, you begin to feel, express, and master the flow that is essential to music, dance, and the other performing arts.

 Dalcroze Education has been around for more than a century.
 The method was developed starting in 1886 by Emile Jaques-Dalcroze, a Swiss composer and educator.
 It features interactive games and exercises that help students learn to trust their ideas and develop their own intuitions.
 Today, his ideas about education have been confirmed by scientific research.

-Dalcroze is a rich, complex, multifaceted practice that encourages each of us to experience it on our own terms, as individuals.
+Dalcroze Education is a rich, complex, multifaceted practice that encourages each of us to experience it on our own terms, as individuals.
 Each participant can define it differently, through the lens of their own experience.